Diabetes in Cats: FAQs for Australian Cat Owners

 Australian Capital Territory

-Can I take my mate on a trip if they’ve got this condition?
+Can I take my friend on a trip if they are dealing with this issue?

 Before you hit the road, it’s a smart move to book a check-in with your local animal doc.
 They’ll help you make sure everything’s in order, maybe give you a few tips specific to where you’re headed, and double-check you’ve got enough supplies to last the whole trip—plus a bit extra, just in case.